 You’ll probably be taking methotrexate as well as filgotinib.
-However, some drugs may interact with filgotinib.
-These include drugs that affect your immune system such as azathioprine and ciclosporin and tacrolimus.
+However, it's recommended that filgotinib is not used alongside other drugs that affect your immune system.

 Check with your doctor before starting any new medicines, and remember to mention you’re on filgotinib if you’re treated by anyone other than your usual rheumatology team.